Lilium-Studio/minecraft-server-backup-script/README.md

 # minecraft-server-backup
 Backup your Minecraft: Java Edition dedicated server saves easily with bash or batch scripts.

 Note: It does not work with Bukkit or Spigot due to multiple folders for different dimensions.
-Modify is needed for scripts to be compatible with these severs.
+Small Modification is needed for scripts to be compatible with these severs.

 ~~It might work for Bedrock Edition as well!~~